awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-scheduled-scaling.md

 # Scale Spot Fleet using scheduled scaling<a name="spot-fleet-scheduled-scaling"></a>

 Scaling based on a schedule enables you to scale your application in response to predictable changes in demand\.
 To use scheduled scaling, you create *scheduled actions*, which tell Spot Fleet to perform scaling activities at specific times\.
-When you create a scheduled action, you specify the Spot Fleet, when the scaling activity should occur, minimum capacity, and maximum capacity\.
+When you create a scheduled action, you specify an existing Spot Fleet, when the scaling activity should occur, minimum capacity, and maximum capacity\.
 You can create scheduled actions that scale one time only or that scale on a recurring schedule\.

-**Limits**
+You can only create a scheduled action for Spot Fleets that already exist\.
+You can't create a scheduled action at the same time that you create a Spot Fleet\.

+**Limitation**
-+ The Spot Fleet request must have a request type of `maintain`\.
-Automatic scaling is not supported for one\-time requests or Spot blocks\.
+The Spot Fleet request must have a request type of `maintain`\.
+Automatic scaling is not supported for requests of type `request`, or Spot blocks\.

 **To create a one\-time scheduled action**